YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

   - **sudo setenforce 0**
   - **sudo sed -i 's/^SELINUX=enforcing$/SELINUX=permissive/' /etc/selinux/config**
   This will actually turn off SELinux, which is required.
-- Now for the REAL installations:
+- Now for the REAL installations (retry if it fails due to networking problems):
   **sudo yum install -y kubelet kubeadm kubectl --disableexcludes=kubernetes**
 - **sudo systemctl enable --now kubelet**

 ## Initializing the Cluster

 Initialization of the cluster is done just on the control node.
 Worker nodes are then joined to the cluster.
 When using the **kubeadm** command, you can use **kubeadm reset** to go back if you need to re-type your commands.

-- Init your cluster by typing the following command:
-sudo kubeadm init --pod-network-cidr 172.16.0.0/16 --kubernetes-version 1.22.3
+- Init your cluster by typing the following command: sudo kubeadm init --pod-network-cidr 172.16.0.0/16
 - Run the following commands in you control node - as a regular user (no sudo):
   - mkdir -p $HOME/.kube
   - sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config